Himesh Patel

-Himesh Jitendra Patel (born 13 October 1990) is a British actor, musician, and singer.
-He is known for portraying Tamwar Masood on the BBC soap opera EastEnders from 2007 to 2016, for starring in the 2019 musical romantic comedy film Yesterday, and for the 2020 science fiction action film Tenet with John David Washington.
-In 2020, he had a recurring role in the HBO comedy series Avenue 5.
-In 2021, he starred in the HBO miniseries Station Eleven earning a nomination for Primetime Emmy Award for Outstanding Lead Actor in a Limited Series or Movie.
-That same year, he also starred in Adam McKay's Netflix satirical comedy film Don't Look Up, earning a Screen Actors Guild Award for Outstanding Cast in a Motion Picture nomination.
+Himesh Jitendra Patel (born 13 October 1990) is a British actor.
+He began his career portraying Tamwar Masood in the BBC soap opera EastEnders (2007–2016).

+On television, this was followed by roles in the Channel 4 sitcom Damned (2016–2018) and the HBO miniseries Station Eleven (2021), earning a nomination for the Primetime Emmy Award for Outstanding Lead Actor in a Limited Series or Movie for the latter.

+Patel has starred in the films Yesterday (2019), Tenet (2020), Don't Look Up (2021) and Greedy People (2024).

 Early life

 Patel was born on 13 October 1990 in Sawtry, Cambridgeshire.
-His parents are both Indian Gujaratis.
+His parents are both Indian Gujarati Hindus.
 His mother was born in Zambia and his father was born in Kenya.
 He grew up speaking Gujarati.

 Patel attended Prince William School in Oundle, Northamptonshire.
 As a child, he began impersonating his favourite characters on television and film.
 When he was 11, he was cast in a school play, This Is Your Life, Santa Claus, as Michael Aspel.
 Upon the suggestion by a teacher, his parents then signed him up for a local theatre group, the Key Youth Theatre in Peterborough.
 Later, he became a member of The Young Actors' Company in Cambridge, where he also took film classes.
 He took piano lessons and bought himself an electric guitar and taught himself to play at the age of 13.

 His parents ran a newsagent's shop in Cambridgeshire.
-Patel ran a paper route until he was 21.
+Patel did a paper round until he was 21.

 Career

 EastEnders

-When he was 16, Patel received a call on the day of his GCSEs saying he had landed an audition for the British soap opera EastEnders through an agency in The Young Actors' Company.
+When he was 16, Patel received a call on the day of his General Certificate of Secondary Education (GCSE) exams that notified he had landed an audition for the British soap opera EastEnders through an agency in The Young Actors' Company.
 He finished his last exam and had his parents rush him to his audition.
 After his first audition a casting assistant saw him waiting outside the audition room and asked him to read for the casting director.
 Patel won the part of Tamwar Masood, and 1 October 2007 marked his first appearance on EastEnders.

 In 2011 Patel and Meryl Fernandes won the Inside Soap Award for Best Wedding.

 Patel has also appeared in EastEnders: E20 as Tamwar.
 In 2011 he co-wrote episode one of series three with co-star Charlie G. Hawkins.
-In 2013 he filmed an internet spin-off of EastEnders called Tamwar Tales - The Life of an Assistant Market Inspector.
+In 2013 he filmed an internet spin-off of EastEnders called Tamwar Tales – The Life of an Assistant Market Inspector.
 Four episodes were aired weekly, starting on 25 July 2013.
 All four episodes and one behind-the-scenes clip are available on the EastEnders official website.

 He played Tamwar for nine years until he left the show in 2016 to explore other opportunities.
 His last appearance was on 22 April 2016.